r002/r002.github.io/README.md

 **

+## bsky ideas
+- [ ] `the like summarizer` - summarize your likes and extract all links and images

+- [ ] `the robert score` factors.
+Looking at your past 100 posts:
+  - how many posts with at least one image?
+  - how many posts with at least one link?
+  - how many #buildinpublic videos you've posted (a recording of you showing off something you've built)
+  - if you keep an active blog

 ## TODO
 - [ ] move all data files (`x.json`, `orgs.json`, etc) to `server`; separate from AppView
   - [ ] configure cron jobs to run locally so every night, my bsky PDS mirrors into my personal github